ChrstphrHll/npc_gen/students/Avaery Klaern.md

 # Avaery Klaern
 ---
 ### Description
-- Halfling Barbarian from Beleriand
+- Halfling Barbarian from Aldercrown Empire
 - 1st year Exploration student in Jettenia
-- shoulder length curly black hair that's plain, Amber eyes, and Fair skin
+- short straight white hair that's plain, Amber eyes, and Fair skin
 - Is Silent and Unimaginative, and has Cooperation as their ideal

 ### Organizations